publiccodenet/publiccode.net/standard-for-public-code/index.md

 You can contribute to the Standard by:

 - raising an [issue](https://github.com/publiccodenet/standard/issues) on GitHub, or opening a [pull request](https://github.com/publiccodenet/standard/blob/develop/CONTRIBUTING.md)
-- joining one of our monthly [community calls](https://about.publiccode.net/activities/community-calls/)
+- joining one of our monthly [community calls](https://about.publiccode.net/activities/community-calls/), held every first Thursday of the month
 - joining the [email list](https://lists.publiccode.net/mailman/postorius/lists/standard.lists.publiccode.net/)